seezatnap/nano-banana-infinimap/README.md

 ## Contributing

-This is experimental software.
-Issues and PRs welcome, but expect breaking changes.
+This is experimental software, and meant as a demonstration of Nano Banana more than an ongoing project.
+I'll try to fix bugs with the current state, but I'm not likely to accept new features.
+I encourage you to fork, copy, or vibe on top of this project and make it your own!